-Op shopping is becoming increasingly popular in Southland with many small towns featuring op shops on the main street.
+Op shopping (opportunity shopping) is becoming increasingly popular in Southland with many small towns featuring op shops on the main street.
 It is a great way to save money, save time and save the environment.

-No matter your reason for op shopping, Southland has some great hidden op shop gems that are just waiting for you.
+No matter your reason for op shopping, Southland has some great hidden Op Shop gems that are just waiting for you.

-A mix of both old and new, this Orphan Aid shop sells a bit of everything and they always have a great window display.
+A mix of both old and new, this Orphan Aid shop sells a bit of everything, and they always have a great window display.
 The shop also stocks some great Trade Aid items like their Organic Fair-Trade Coffee and Chocolate or their cosy Felt Slippers.

-Located on 106 Spey Street, Invercargill
+106 Spey Street, Invercargill

 If you are looking for whiteware items such as washing machines or dryers or even furniture, this shop is always well stocked in the homeware department.
 The Garage has some amazing people onsite repairing second-hand appliances ready for a new life.
-The op shop proudly supports Habitat for Humanity in Invercargill which helps to build homes right here in Southland.
+The op shop proudly supports Habitat for Humanity in Invercargill, which helps to build homes right here in Southland.

-Located on 303 Bond Street, West Invercargill, Invercargill
+303 Bond Street, Invercargill

-Located on 7 Norfolk Street, Gore
+7 Norfolk Street, Gore

 Tucked away on the back streets is the Winton Hospice Shop.
 Providing a range of clothing options from your basics right up to designer labels.
-They have a great kid’s toy room too!
+They have a great kid’s toy room too!|

-Located on 8 Wemyss Street, Winton
+8 Wemyss Street, Winton

-Located on 135 Five Rivers-Lumsden Highway, Lumsden
+135 Five Rivers-Lumsden Highway, Lumsden

 Windsor Salvation Army

-Located on 53 King Street, Windsor, Invercargill
+53 King Street, Windsor, Invercargill

 Having just moved into the old H&J Smiths store due to increased demand, the Te Anau Hospice Shop is always a place to find a deal.
-The new shop is about two thirds bigger than the previous one so expect to find more furniture, more clothes, more of everything!
-Only a two-minute walk from the lake front, there are many treasures to be found in this Hospice Shop.
+The new shop is about two-thirds bigger than the previous one so expect to find more furniture, more clothes, more of everything!
+Only a two-minute walk from the lakefront, there are many treasures to be found in this Hospice Shop.

-Located on 42 Town Centre, Te Anau
+42 Town Centre, Te Anau

 The main focus of the Gore Hospice is clothing which has been meticulously sorted into sizes, styles and colours.
 This store makes clothes op shopping a breeze if you know exactly what you are after.
-It is a great place to check out as they often have ½ price sales on.
+It is a great place to check out as they often have ½ price sales.

-Located on 11 Ordsal Street, Gore
+11 Ordsal Street, Gore

-For more shopping visit the Invercargill Op Shop Trail
+Invercargill Op Shop Trail